blocktop/pocket-autonice/README.md

 Any open port can be used.
 For a single server setup, replace the IP address with `127.0.0.1`.

+Open the firewall as needed to support both UDP and TCP on the chosen port(s).

 #### Details

 Pocket-autonice works by looking for changes in the relay counts in the prometheus output of the pocket-core process.